dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

    1. At this time, also search for and install the microsoft `Python` extension.

-**That's it for now -- see you at the tech session!**
-Feel free to work through the other pieces below if you'd like as well, but so long as you've completed the steps above, you should be all set for this week's session.

 ## Agenda

 ![](img/class_infra.png)

 1. WSL vs Windows Command Prompt -- What's the difference?
-1. Navigating the course server using the command line
+2. Navigating the course server using the command line
+3. Using VSCode for remote development
-1. Using Jupyter remotely, with SSH tunneling
+4. Using Jupyter remotely, with SSH tunneling
-1. Using VSCode for remote development
-1. Remote development concepts - how exactly does all of this work?
+5. Remote development concepts - how exactly does all of this work?

 ## WSL vs Windows Command Prompt -- What's the difference?